Visualizing Tabular Data

 - Introduction to cowplot Vignette for a package with ggplot enhancements

 Create a histogram, using a

-geom_histogram layer, of the weights of
+geom_histogram layer, of the wages earned by

-that warning, open the help with
+silence that warning you’re getting, open the help with

-explicitly set the bin width.
+determine how to explicitly set the bin width.

 facet_grid layer (different from

 both row and column varaibles, creating a grid of panels.
 Create a plot with 8